inioluwa14/inioluwa14/README.md

 - 😊 I'm interested in web development, Data Science and Artifical Intelligence
 - 😃 I'm a front-end developer
 - 🌱 I’m improving my front-end development skills and currently learning data science
-- 👯 I’m looking to collaborate on Web development and data science-related projects
+- 👯 I’m looking to collaborate on Web development and data scienceAI related projects
 - 🤔 I’m looking for help growing in the tech industry and making an impact as a woman in tech.
 - 💬 Ask me about topics relating to web development and data science
 - 📫 How to reach me: email: inioluwaadisa@gmail.com, Linkedin: https://www.linkedin.com/in/christiana-adisa-771754198/